apereo/cas/cas-server-documentation/protocol/OpenID-Protocol.md

 ###Add the server manager

-Next we must provide a ServerManager, which is a class from the [`openid4java` library](https://code.google.com/p/openid4java/), which allows us to handle the Diffie-Hellman algorithm used by the association process.
-In the *`spring-configuration/applicationContext.xml`* file, add this bean definition:
+Next we must provide a `ServerManager`, which is a class from the [`openid4java` library](https://code.google.com/p/openid4java/), which allows us to handle the Diffie-Hellman algorithm used by the association process.
+In the `spring-configuration/applicationContext.xml` file, add this bean definition:

 {% highlight xml %}
 <bean id="serverManager"